darkrenaissance/darkfi/doc/src/zkas/bincode.md

-The constants in the `.constant` section are declared with their type and name, so that the VM knows how to search for the builtin constant and add it to the stack.
+The constants in the `.constant` section are declared with their type and name, so that the VM knows how to search for the builtin constant and add it to the heap.

 ### `.literal`